How to get from Langkawi to Kuala Lumpur

 The Petronas Towers — the tallest twin towers in the world — are the city’s most iconic attraction.
 But there’s so much more to see in Kuala Lumpur.
 The old KL Railway Station, KL Tower, Bukit Bintang, and Jalan Alor are all must-visits.
 And if you have more time, the colourful Batu Caves is just 30 minutes away from the city.

-4 ways to get from Langkawi to Kuala Lumpur
+What are the 4 ways to travel from Langkawi to Kuala Lumpur?

 Travelling by bus from Langkawi to Kuala Lumpur is simpler than taking the train as you’ll only need one transfer.
-It may not be the most comfortable option but it should be more than good enough for the 8-hour ride.
+It may not be the most comfortable option but it should be more than good enough for the whole trip that lasts about 8 hours 15 minutes to 14 hours

 Step 1: Langkawi to Kuala Perlis by Ferry